arcana-network/groot/README.md

 - Go through the `example/main.go` to find out how to use groot in your project

+# Usage
+- Create a logger instance and pass it around to packages.
+This is a better pattern as it avoids globals.
+Though this might not be possible if the code is not structured to inject dependencies and heavily rely on globals, for this purpose groot provides a singleton logger

 # Todo
-- Implement log rotation and retention
+- [ ] Implement log rotation and retention
-- Implement log backups to cold storage
+- [ ] Implement log backups to cold storage
-- Implement sentry logs
-- Implement context based logging
+- [ ] Implement context based logging
-- Implement HTTP request tracing
+- [ ] Implement HTTP request tracing
+- [ ] Implement sentry logs